core-wg/comi/draft-ietf-core-comi.md

 * error-tag 'invalid-value' is returned by the CoMI server when the CoMI client tries to update or create a leaf with a value encoded using an invalid CBOR datatype or if the 'range', 'length', 'pattern' or 'require-instance' constrain is not fulfilled.

-  * error-app-tag 'invalid-datatype' is returned by the CoMI server when CBOR encoding does not follow the rules set by or when the value is incompatible with the YANG Built-In type (e.g. a value greater than 127 for an int8, undefined enumeration)
+  * error-app-tag 'invalid-datatype' is returned by the CoMI server when CBOR encoding does not follow the rules set by the YANG Build-In type or when the value is incompatible with it (e.g. a value greater than 127 for an int8, undefined enumeration).

   * error-app-tag 'not-in-range' is returned by the CoMI server when the validation of the 'range' property fails.